n44h/Bix/README.md

 ## What is Bix?

 Bix is a console-based Account Credentials Manager.
-It encrypts and safely stores account credentials with your choice of AES flavor (128-bit, 192-bit or 256-bit).
+It encrypts and safely stores account credentials with your choice of AES flavor (128-bit, 192-bit, or 256-bit).

-## Important Definitions

-1. `Master Password` : The Master Password is used to encrypt and decrypt the vault where all your account credentials are stored.
-And so, it is important to keep your Master Password safe.

-## How are the Credentials stored?

-1. The `username` and `password` are appended together and separated by a whitespace to create the `plaintext`. <br/>Hence the `plaintext` will look like this: "`username password`"
-2. The *PLAINTEXT* is then padded using `PKCS5`.
-3. Next, the *PLAINTEXT* is encrypted using `AES-128 bit` in `CBC` mode to get the *CIPHERTEXT*.
-4. Finally, the CIPHERTEXT is encoded in Base64 and stored in the credentials.csv file, along with the ACCOUNT NAME, Initialization Vector (IV), SALT and SHA256 hash of the SECRET KEY.

 ## Note
 When it comes to safely storing passwords and other sensitive information, everyone has their own approach; and no matter which "foolproof" method you adopt, there will always be some form of risk involved.